yael-castro/outbox/README.md

 ![Component diagram](./docs/images/components.svg)

-As show in the diagram, this project is compiled in two parts:
+As the diagram shows, this project is compiled in two parts:
 1. `outbox-http` It is the binary in charge of manage the http requests related with purchases (service/sender)
 2. `outbox-relay` It is the binary in charge of read and send the messages (message relay)